victoria-mascaro/victoria-mascaro/README.md

 - 📍 I have lived in Argentina, Brazil and Italy.
 I've already been in London.
 - ✆ WatsApp me : +39 351 708-7007

+The projects were carried out in *Italian* or in *Spanish*, while the README.md will be published in English in order to reach the largest number of people.

 <!--